 Immediately around the station, you’ll find upscale Le Méridien Grand, handy chains Ibis and InterCity, and independent cheapie Marienbad.

 Near the stadium, alongside the 1FCN headquarters, the Hilton Nuremberg is where teams stay before the match, taking advantage of the pools and sauna.
-A couple of stops nearer to town on the No.44 bus, the family-run Jägerheim is a lovely spot, with restaurant, that dates back to 1908.
+A couple of stops nearer to town on the 44 bus, the family-run Jägerheim is a lovely spot, with restaurant, that dates back to 1908.
 On the other side of the ground, past a summer-only campsite, the Arvena Messe is a business-friendly three-star, busy during trade fairs, whose prices otherwise drop at weekends.